A step-by-step guide for a smooth Skype for Business to Teams upgrade

 Back in September 2017, Microsoft announced that Teams will build on the capabilities of Skype for Business.
 Microsoft Teams will bring together chats, meetings, calling, collaboration, app integration and file storage into one system.
-In the past six months, Teams has slowly taken over Skype for Business is now coming to End of Life on 31st July 2021, so it’s time to plan out how you’ll upgrade to Microsoft Teams.
+Skype for Business is now coming to End of Life on 31st July 2021, so it’s time to plan out how you’ll upgrade to Microsoft Teams.

 To start benefiting from the capabilities of Microsoft Teams immediately, we’ve put together this guide to help ensure you have a smooth migration from Skype for Business to Teams.